-In practically every single restaurant there will be some form of set menu, especially in the more expensive ones.
-Last year a friend and I went to the restaurant 'Le Petit Zinc' in Saint Germain, the waiter seated us, handed us our menus and proceeded to point out that the speciality of the restaurant was the Sea bass, priced at an unholy €112 per person then I spotted one of the small chalkboards that were dotted around on some of the tables... offering a 2 course fixed-price menu for €28!
+In practically every single restaurant there will be some form of set menu, particularly for lunch and especially in the more expensive ones.
+I once went into the restaurant 'Le Petit Zinc' in Saint Germain, the waiter seated us, handed us our menus and proceeded to point out that the speciality of the restaurant was the Sea bass, priced at an unholy €112 per person then I spotted one of the small chalkboards that were dotted around on some of the tables... offering a 2 course fixed-price menu for €28!